 Each of the cars in the trio carries its own prestige and heritage.
 They’re all up for sale right now at Ferrari of Long Island.
 Sure, you could buy just one of them.
 But wouldn’t life be better knowing you had the whole set?

 Check them all out down below and click their corresponding buttons to view more info on each car.

 2009 Ferrari Scuderia Spider 16M

 Back in 2009 he purchased a Ferrari F430 from Ferrari of Long Island.
 But this example was not like the others.
 As one of the final examples of the F430, the factory decided to pull out all the stops.
 You might consider the Scuderia Spider 16M to be simply a convertible version of the Scuderia, but it is so much more.

-Scuderia Ferrari celebrated their 16th Formula 1 Constructor’s World Championship in 2008.
+Scuderia Ferrari celebrated its 16th Formula 1 Constructor’s World Championship in 2008.
 This record achievement was a major cause for celebration.
 The party was probably impressive, and the fun continued on to the assembly line.
 They decided to name the car 16M (Mondial means world), and build 499 examples for their best customers.

 This meant removing all upholstery and insulation, crafting an interior of carbon fiber, and more power.
 It arrived with a dry weight of only 2,954 lbs, 503 horsepower, and a chassis reinforced for racing.